Donald L. Mallick: NASA Dryden, Edwards AFB, CA

-Donald L. Mallick was a research pilot with NASA Dryden (now Armstrong) Flight Research Center from 1963 until 1981.
+Mallick was a research pilot with NASA Dryden (now Armstrong) Flight Research Center from 1963 until 1981.
 He later became Deputy Chief for the Dryden Aircraft Operations Division, serving in a management position with some limited research and support flying.

 When Mallick joined NASA's Dryden Flight Research Center at Edwards Air Force Base in 1963, it was at the peak of flight testing, including rocket powered aircraft, and all of the latest developments from that era.

 Mallick was initially assigned to the Lockheed JetStar Prop-Fan, which flew numerous test programs for over twenty years, as well as Laminar Flow Wing programs.
 One of JetStar's major programs was developing the Microwave ILS used for the Space Shuttle's landings and recoveries.

 In the summer of 1964, Mallick enrolled at the USAF Test Pilot School (TPS), located at Edwards Air Force Base near NASA.
 He completed the six month TPS program and returned to Dryden to continue with his duties.
 Over the years at Dryden, Mallick participated in dozens of programs, but the three of “national interest” were: